 Formulating questions to ask college coaches is a very important and individual process.
-Not every question fits every situation, every family, every coach, or every program.
+Not every question fits every situation, family, coach, or program.

-For example, if your daughter wants to play right away, you can form questions to help figure out which programs she has a better chance of playing at immediately.
+For example, if your athlete wants to play right away, and feels strongly about that, then that is a non-negotiable.
+From there, you can form questions to help figure out which programs have a better chance of early playing time.
 Non-negotiables are personal to each individual.
+When your athlete knows who they are and what they want in a college experience, decision-making become much, much easier.

 Start with these.
-Whatever is most important to your child, those are the questions that should be prioritized as most important.
+Whatever is most important to your student athlete should be prioritized.

 If we use the example above, where the athlete wants to play right away, a parent could ask the college coaches some of the following questions:

 You may also be able to form your own questions around this topic.
-It is definitely less complicated when you have a conversation with your daughter about what is most important to her.
+It is definitely less complicated when you have a conversation with your student athlete about what is most important to her.

-As you travel through the recruiting process with your daughter, you will think of questions to ask organically.
+As you travel through the recruiting process, you will think of questions to ask organically.
 In an effort to help parents begin to formulate questions to ask college coaches, here are some basic categories and examples to consider.

 Parents usually have safety as a high priority.
 Questions around safety may be different for different campuses, but here are some examples:

-Depending on what your daughter wants to study in college, she’ll have different opportunities and obstacles when it comes to balancing athletics and academics.
+Depending on what your athlete wants to study in college, they’ll have different opportunities and obstacles when it comes to balancing athletics and academics.
 Below are some questions you might feel comfortable asking:

-You want to make sure your daughter has medical access no matter where she attends college.
+You want to make sure your athlete has a clear idea of the medical side of things.
+They won’t have you with them most of the time.
 Medical care will differ for each program and campus.
 Here are some things to ask:

 College costs money regardless of receiving financial aid.
 Sometimes college coaches, trainers, and academic personnel forget to mention the costs that are not covered by the athletic department or the financial aid provided.
 Here are